awsdocs/aws-kms-developer-guide/doc_source/services-et.md

 When you enable *HLS content protection*, each media segment is encrypted using a 128\-bit AES encryption key\.
 When the content is viewed, during the playback process, the player downloads the key and decrypts the media segments\.

-Two types of keys are used: an KMS key and a data key\.
+Two types of keys are used: a KMS key and a data key\.
 You must create a KMS key to use to encrypt and decrypt the data key\.
 Elastic Transcoder uses the data key to encrypt and decrypt media segments\.
 The data key must be AES\-128\.
 All variations and segments of the same content are encrypted using the same data key\.
 You can provide a data key or have Elastic Transcoder create it for you\.

 The KMS key can be used to encrypt the data key at the following points:
 + If you provide your own data key, you must encrypt it before passing it to Elastic Transcoder\.